 Kenilworth, Warwick, Ludlow, Goodrich.

-My favourite way to explore the region:
+My favourite way to explore the regions I guide in:

 The Ironbridge Gorge, The Potteries, The Forest of Dean.
 Canals & railways.
 Birmingham's Jewellery Quarter.